ryanomite/ha-senex/README.md

 Tasks created in Home Assistant will:
 - Be assigned to the selected project
 - Have source set to "api"
-- Be tagged with the Home Assistant user's first name
-- Sync immediately to the Tasks application
+- Sync immediately to the Senex application

 ### Completing Tasks